The Very Real Benefits of Gardening Therapy

 There are untold benefits from gardening for our mental health.
 From digging in the dirt, caring for plants, watching them grow, harvesting our own food or maybe even creating beautiful bouquets to enjoy around the house.

 Entire programs have been built around the physical and psychological benefits of working in a garden.
 There are some truly interesting studies being done in the field of horticultural therapy.
 This article from Psychology today hits the nail on the head.
+And just this year this article came out exploring research that shows gardening may help reduce cancer risk AND boost mental health.

 Though we are not trained therapists, we are trained gardening experts.
 Within the overall theme of “gardening therapy” are dozens upon dozens of reasons that we’ve found create a sense of peace and wellbeing.